Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Motivation and summary

-Noncommutative Fourier transforms have been studied in the past \cite{Guedes:2013vi,Figueroa:1990zu,Mukunda:2003wna,Mukunda:2005us}, with various motivations.
-Here, we similarly define noncommutative Fourier transforms and study their properties, but our construction differs in several ways from those available in the literature.
-First, we do \i{not} consider coherent states, in contrast to \i{e.g.}~\cite{Jevicki:1978yv,Figueroa:1990zu,Seyfarth:2020oeo}: our phase space is a full cotangent bundle $T^*G$ rather than a coadjoint orbit of $G$.
-Our approach is thus closest to that of \cite{Guedes:2013vi}, but it also differs from it sharply.
-For instance, the procedure in \cite{Guedes:2013vi} defined the space of wave functions in momentum space as the image of $L^2(G)$ by the Fourier transform.
-We will instead use a different definition of momentum-space wave functions, irrespective of the Fourier transform, then show that the latter is in fact an isometry.
-Relatedly, our approach avoids the use of equivalence classes of functions, which allows for direct computations in the semiclassical regime.\footnote{When using the definitions in \cite{Guedes:2013vi}, the action of operators on the momentum Hilbert space depends on one's choice of representative in an equivalence class.
-Restoring well-definiteness for the action of operators naturally led us to the similar, but ultimately different, construction outlined in this work.}
+Noncommutative Fourier transforms were initially introduced in loop quantum gravity \cite{Freidel:2005bb,Oriti:2011ac,Raasakka:2011np,Guedes:2013vi}, precisely with the goal of deriving semiclassical dynamics in the fully continuous phase space $T^*G$ of a quantum system whose configuration space is a (very large) Lie group $G$.
+Here, we similarly define noncommutative Fourier transforms to a fully continuous momentum space, but our construction differs in several ways from those in \cite{Oriti:2011ac,Raasakka:2011np,Guedes:2013vi}.
+We emphasize this at several points in the text below, but perhaps the most notable distinction is our careful treatment of the quotients that arise in momentum space $\mathfrak{g}^*$ when $G$ has compact subgroups, and of the way in which this interferes with noncommutativity.
+For instance, the procedure in \cite{Oriti:2011ac,Raasakka:2011np,Guedes:2013vi} defined the space of wave functions in momentum space as the image of $L^2(G)$ by the Fourier transform.
+We will instead use a different definition of momentum-space wave functions, irrespective of the Fourier transform, then show that Fourier coefficients and their inverse, Fourier series, actually provide isometries of Hilbert spaces.
+Relatedly, our approach avoids the use of equivalence classes of functions, which turns out to make the whole construction well-defined.\footnote{With the conventions of \cite{Oriti:2011ac,Raasakka:2011np,Guedes:2013vi}, the action of operators on the momentum Hilbert space explicitly depends on one's choice of representative in an equivalence class, and is therefore ill-defined.
+Restoring well-definiteness for the action of operators naturally led us to the similar, but ultimately different, construction outlined in this work.} All such seemingly technical details are crucial in practice for concrete, analytical computations in the semiclassical regime, which will be further explored in \cite{Beauvillain2}.